 This portfolio is like travel writing with a camera, although my pictures contain few scenic vistas or landmarks.
 Evidence of the Silk Road with mountain views or vast steppes is sparse.
 The empires of the Khans remain mostly buried in the dust.
 My interpretation is of the present.
 What is life like now, how is culture manifested, and where is the influence of our global interconnectedness?
 These questions linger as I make portraits, landscapes, and celebrate what is— a quilt, a chair, a railroad station, a corridor, a loaf of bread.

 Photography is the method I use to make sense of things around me.
 Often my subjects are populations in transition and cultures at risk.
 As a documentary photographer I have worked with refugees, immigrants, nomads, pilgrims, and exiles.
 I prefer to avoid war and other disasters, but I make an effort to face trouble’s aftermath and look for visual notations of social well-being or distress.
 I search for the beauty of individuals within the uncertainty of circumstances.
 I look for the possibility of transcendence in spite of political or social opposition.
-I photograph because it is a way I can challenge assumptions.
-It seems like the only thing I can do.
+Photography is my way to comprehend to the world around me.

 To license this work for editorial, creative, or other uses, click on the OZMO logo above.

 This will take you to the Ozmo website where you can review the cost and license for the photographs in this exhibit.

 You will need to create an account with both Amazon payments and with the Ozmo website as described on the Ozmo website.